Loreto Mandeville Hall

-The Loreto Sisters purchased Mandeville Hall in 1924, having previously established a school in Ballarat, and Albert Park with encouragement from St Mary MacKillop.
+The Loreto Sisters purchased Mandeville Hall in 1924 having previously established schools in Ballarat and Albert Park with encouragement from St Mary MacKillop.
 Mandeville Hall was built in 1867 and is on the Victorian Heritage Register and is considered of national and international significance.

 Loreto Mandeville Hall had a co-educational Early Learning Centre established in 2002 which was in partnership with St. Kevin's College.
 This partnership was dissolved at the end of 2020 and ownership of the St Peter's Early Learning Centre was transferred to St Kevin's College.
 Both the junior school and secondary school are located at 10 Mandeville Crescent, Toorak.

 Affiliations

-Loreto Mandeville Hall is associated with the Association of Independent Schools of Victoria (AISV), Junior School Heads Association of Australia (JSHAA), Association of Heads of Independent Schools of Australia (AHISA), Alliance of Girls' Schools Australasia (AGSA), and a member of Girls Sport Victoria (GSV).
+Loreto Mandeville Hall is associated with the Association of Independent Schools of Victoria (AISV), Junior School Heads Association of Australia (JSHAA), Association of Heads of Independent Schools of Australia (AHISA), Alliance of Girls' Schools Australasia (AGSA), and a founding member of Girls Sport Victoria (GSV).
 The school also participates in many activities with St. Kevin's College and Xavier College.
 The school also has a long association with St Mary's College at the University of Melbourne which was also established by the Loreto Sisters.